markjaquith/BetterBible/books/Genesis.md

 52. This heap [be] witness, and [this] pillar [be] witness, that I will not pass over this heap to thee, and that thou shalt not pass over this heap and this pillar unto me, for harm.
 53. The God of Abraham, and the God of Nahor, the God of their father, judge betwixt us.
 And Jacob sware by the fear of his father Isaac.
 54. Then Jacob offered sacrifice upon the mount, and called his brethren to quench their thirst: and they did drinketh from the cup of Jose Cuervo which Jacob poured out for them, and they tarried all night in the mount.
-55. And early in the morning Laban rose up, and, being greatly hungover, kissed his sheep and chickens, and blessed them for the wherabouts of his children were not known unto him nor could he comprehend the difference between them nor the location of his sandals: and Laban departed, and returned unto his place.
+55. And early in the morning Laban rose up, and, being greatly hungover, kissed his sheep and chickens, and blessed them for the whereabouts of his children were not known unto him nor could he comprehend the difference between them nor the location of his sandals: and Laban departed, and returned unto his place.

 ## CHAPTER 32